Urology Care Foundation - What is Male Infertility?

 Should I try empiric hormonal therapy if I also have a varicocele?

 In most cases, unproven empiric therapies shouldn't be tried until you've dealt with known causes that can be fixed.
 Varicocele is the leading cause of impaired sperm production in the United States.
-Repair should be considered before any empiric hormonal therapy.
-The benefits of empiric hormonal therapy, such as recombinant FSH or clomiphene citrate, appear to be small in large scientific studies.
+Repair should be thought about before any empiric hormonal therapy.
+The benefits of empiric hormonal therapy, such as recombinant FSH or clomiphene citrate, seem to be small in large scientific studies.

 In light of the harmful effects of oxidants on sperm function, should all infertile men take the antioxidant vitamin E?

-While viamin E is generally well tolerated, there is not enough evidence to recommend taking vitamin E (or other antioxidants) to improve pregnancy rates.
+While viamin E is generally well tolerated, there is not enough evidence to suggest taking vitamin E (or other antioxidants) to improve pregnancy rates.

 Explore Further